【新プロジェクト始動!】 50代からの再挑戦を綴る雑記ブログを開設 | Kindle本「裏面打法による逆襲」好評発売中!

 2026 average penhold blade prices and price distribution comparison across major table tennis manufacturers

-Higher material costs, increased shipping expenses, and the growing popularity of composite blades may all be contributing factors.
+Higher material costs and the growing popularity of composite blades are likely contributing factors.

-On the other hand, there are still many excellent all-wood blades available for under 10,000 yen (about $67 USD).
+On the other hand, there are still many excellent all-wood blades available for under 10,000 yen (about $67 USD), meaning players can still find highly cost-effective options today.

-I hope this article helped share a clearer picture of current penhold blade prices across different manufacturers.
+I hope this article helped provide a clearer picture of current penhold blade prices across different manufacturers.

 コメント